yoavmil/BangBang/README.md

 In this image there are 2 sections:
 1. From the initial state where `v0=2` and `a0=10`, using positive jerk the acceleration increases until the switching time.
-2. The jerk becomes negative and the acceleration decreases until it reaches the final required value `vf=10` and `af=0`.
+2. The jerk becomes negative and the acceleration decreases until it reaches the final required value `af=10`, while the velocity reaches `vf=0`.

 > This kind of trajectory is considered `c2` continuous, which means the position, velocity and acceleration are continuous.